 CPCSSN has completed Privacy Impact Assessments and Threat Risk Assessments across its participating networks.
 Each network receives a comprehensive report of findings after an information handling audit and there is a privacy compliance checklist that enables each network to take steps to mitigate any identified privacy risks and conduct their own compliance monitoring.
 Each participating network is required to complete an annual ethics renewal through their host institution and the pan-Canadian CPCSSN also completes an annual renewal for a Health Canada research ethics board certificate of ethics approval.
 CPCSSN was awarded the 2013 International Association of Privacy Professionals Privacy Innovation Award.

 CPCSSN does NOT extract all patient data.
-CPCSSN extracts mainly structured data (e.g. lab values, blood pressure) and not notes or PDFs contained within electronic medical records.
-Only data managers who have undergone confidentiality training are able to view the de-identified data from your clinic.
+CPCSSN mainly extracts structured data and only data managers who have undergone confidentiality training can view de-identified data.